The Top News & Research in your InboxSUBSCRIBE

 Sometimes thinking of your sponsors as customers first will have an impact on how you programme events or make you make decisions that might impact the attendee experience.
 This conflict is inevitable, but you mustn’t avoid thinking about it, embrace it.

 Frame every decision has having to achieve two things.
 One - it must make for a better experience for our sponsors.
 Two - it must make for a better experience for our attendees.
 If it can’t do both of those things it’s not something we should be doing.

 Know Where You Add Value

-One mistake I’ve seen a lot of companies make when starting out with sponsors is bundling everything they possibly can into a sponsor package, just to get the sign off and the invoice out the door.
+One mistake I’ve seen a lot of companies make when starting out with sponsors is bundling everything they possibly can into a sponsor package, just to get the sign-off and the invoice out the door.
 But sometimes you need to take a longer-term view.
-Sometimes you’ve got to walk away from the deal, and the revenue, if it jeopardises the future of your event.
+Sometimes you’ve got to walk away from the deal, and the revenue, if it jeopardizes the future of your event.

 A great example of this is around data.
 A standard question from the sponsor would be “can I have the details of all those attending?”
-This is the value in my business, if I share that with a sponsor what purpose do I fulfil next time round?
+This is the value in my business, if I share that with a sponsor what purpose do I fulfill next time around?

 What is of value in your event business will vary based upon your sector, but once you’ve worked it out don’t sell it no matter what the price.
 I don’t blame sponsors for asking for these types of things to be included in packages, that’s their prerogative, but never sell yourself short.